1. WHAT IS THE GUIDE ABOUT?

 Because characters normally come with just a single die, i.e. the characters in the Two-Player Starter Set, you'll need to buy two of the sets in order to play your characters ELITE (with 2 dice).

 This sometimes frustrates players a bit, because they realize that they now have 2 cards for the characters where they in fact only need 1 card, but only purchased the last card to get the second die.
 Unfortunately that's how it is!
-BUT you also get access to another (second) copy of a lot of usable cards.
+BUT you also get access to another (second) copy of a lot of other usable cards.
 So it's not ENTIRELY wasted.

 11. I'll PLAY A COUPLE OF TIMES PER MONTH: